🎁 Use code WELCOME3 during checkout to get a discount on your first booking with us. Enjoy! ☀️

 What does basic CDW cover, and what doesn't?

-Basic CDW covers body damage in an at-fault accident, but typically not glass, tyres, wheels, undercarriage or interior.
-That's the main reason to upgrade to Super CDW or Full CDW, especially for trips into the mountains or rural roads where loose gravel is common.
+Basic Collision Damage Waiver covers bodywork damage in an at-fault accident, but usually excludes the glass, tyres, wheels, underbody and interior.
+Super CDW or Full CDW may add cover for these parts and can be useful on mountain and rural roads where loose gravel is common.
+Check the exact exclusions before booking.

 How much do toll roads cost in Serbia?